All Episodes

 Real good.

-I just was reading an article right now in the eighth by Kristen Gelnew and Dina Potter about this whole incident, and I heard your voice and I had a call.
+I just was reading an article right now in the AP by Kristen Jelanew and Dina Potter about this whole incident, and I heard your voice, and I had a call.

 Yes.

-They are only interested in fixing blame in the uh Virginia Tech leadership.
+They are only interested in fixing blame in the Virginia Tech leadership.

 And it's unbelievable if you read this article in the AP, how transparent it is and what they're attempting to do.

-Look, I don't blame the leadership, although I mean they're they're typic typical spineless administrators in many universities who are afraid of the politically correct cloud crowd.
+Look, I don't blame the leadership, although, I mean, they're typical spineless administrators in many universities who are afraid of the politically correct crowd.

 But this is a public policy problem.

-When you've got laws like the ADA that protect these people and shouldn't, uh this is a a public policy that's got to be changed when you've got a public policy by the state of Virginia that says no guns on campus.
+This is a public policy that's got to be changed when you've got a public policy by the state of Virginia that says no guns on campus.

 I mean, not even with the security team.